port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 - **Codefresh**

-Track deployments in Codefresh by integrating Port's API with your pipeline configurations.
+Track deployments in Codefresh by integrating Port's API with your pipeline configurations. [find more here](https://docs.getport.io/build-your-software-catalog/custom-integration/api/ci-cd/codefresh-workflow-template/)

+Add this example to your Codefresh pipeline to report deployments to Port:
 <details>
 <summary><b>Codefresh Pipeline Example (click to expand)</b></summary>